 Some of the Mediterranean Diet staples include:

 The number one claim to fame of following a Mediterranean diet is that it may greatly reduce the risk of cardiovascular issues like coronary heart disease, stroke and hypertension as well as obesity and type 2 diabetes.
 It is likewise considered a healthy diet for supporting cognitive functions as one ages.

 Research suggests that following Mediterranean dietary and lifestyle habits has the potential to "lower the incidence of chronic diseases and improve longevity."

-In true Mediterranean customs consuming meals is also about family, community, meal sharing and physical outdoor daily exercise, gardening and a lifestyle that minimizes stress levels.
+True Mediterranean customs are also about family, community, meal sharing, physical outdoor daily exercise, gardening and an existence that minimizes stress levels.
 These are also good qualities that can promote greater health and well-being for a happy long life.

 Mediterranean islands like Sardinia are designated as one of the Blue Zones where centenarians are common. (*)

 The initial concept of the "Mediterranean diet" goes way back to the 1950s and the 15-year research of husband and wife team Ancel and Margaret Keys.
 They set out to compare the health patterns spanning seven different countries with an intention to see if a person's health risks for things like heart disease, high cholesterol, hypertension and stroke could be reduced by changing diet and lifestyle practices.

 In summary, this research published in 1978 by Ancel Keys, often called the "Seven Countries Study" suggested that there was indeed a correlation with eating habits that loosely characterized diets of the Mediterranean region especially those of Greece and Southern Italy.